We've analysed all the government data to bring you the rundown on your local primary schools.

 You can also see how the primary school compares against other schools across England.

-Data is available on pupils' attainment, progress and absence levels and when the school was last inspected.
+Data is available on pupils' attainment, progress, absence levels and when the school was last inspected.

 The teacher to pupil ratio is also a good indication of the focus your child will get.
 Plus we can show how many full-time teachers there are at the school.